 - Typically, students are supposed to apply for OPT from within the US.
 SISS is not yet sure how USCIS will adjudicate applications submitted while abroad.
 There is a risk that students who apply while abroad could lose their application fees.
 Check the SISS website for current guidance before applying.

-- Will the Test of English Proficiency (TOEP) be available online for the Fall?
+- Will the Test of English Proficiency (TOEP) be available online in?

-- Yes, International and Academic English will offer the TOEP online throughout September.
-Registration is open now.
+- Yes, International and Academic English is offering the TOEP online.
+Registration for end of fall is available now.

 - Do international students have access to UC SHIP (health insurance)?